DRAFT Ver. 5b, © 2013, Glen J. Kuban

 |Fig. 5.
 Stegosaurus reconstruction|

-Granted, a carver might present only simplified or stylized features, accounting for these differences, but in view of them, it is worth considering alternate explanations.
-First, the lobes may represent exaggerated spines or ridges of chameleons or other lizards (Fig 4).
-One interesting lizard native to Cambodia and other parts of East Asia is the Mountain Horned Lizard (also called the Horned Dragon) not only has dorsal spines, but has "horns" projecting from the back of the head.
+Some have also noted that the lobes appear to be well delineated from the body, further suggesting that they were not intended to be parts of it.
+Even if the lobges did represent parts of the animals body (which seems unlikely), it would provide little help to the stegosaur proponents, since they could represent the exaggerated spines or ridges on the backs of chameleons or other lizards (Fig 4).
+One interesting lizard native to Cambodia and other parts of East Asia is the Mountain Horned Lizard (also called the Horned Dragon) not only has dorsal spines, but also has "horns" projecting from the back of the head.
 These seem to correspond well with similar projections on the head of the "stegosaur" carving, although the large number of thin spines along the back would not.

 Fig. 6.
 Bird carving with lobes around its body |